anavinahar/architecture-center/docs/microservices/ingestion-workflow.md

 - To make it easier to scale out, each instance of the dispatcher service is assigned a single

 - To scale the dispatcher has to be deployed as a statefulsets in kubernetes.
 Like Deployments, StatefulSets manage Pods that are based on an identical container spec.
 However, although their specs are the same, the Pods in a StatefulSet are not interchangeable.
 Each Pod has a persistent identifier that it maintains across any rescheduling.
 In the case of dispatcher the identifier for the container is the partition id that is assigned to each pod running the workflow.
 Each pod will execute the messages for its own partition.
 Pods can overlap on the VM giving a cost effective way to distribute workload in a high density model.
 This is easy to manage through image updates and deployment cycles.

 - Customers with higher scale requirements than the number of partitions in event hub, can implement a hashing algorithm in the dispatcher and deploy more than one readers per partition pointing to different storage accounts.
 The result of this configuration is that multiple readers will pick up messages overlapping among them but will only process the messages that belong to them, according to their hashing algorithm.

 - Correct sizing of nodes and the right density of them in VMS is important aspect on the dispatcher deployment.
 The dispatcher is memory and thread bound, because of the akka framework.

+### Service Bus queues

+Another option that we considered was to copy messages from Event Hubs into a Service Bus queue, and then have the Scheduler service read the messages from Service Bus.
+This idea may seem contradictory, given that we had already decided not to use Service Bus for ingestion.
+However, the idea was to leverage the different strengths of each service: Use Event Hubs to absorb spikes of heavy traffic, while taking advantage of the queue semantics in Service Bus to process the workload, using a competing consumers model.
+Remember that our target for sustained throughput is less than our expected peak load.

+With this approach, our proof-of-concept implementation achieved about 4K operations per second.
+These tests used mock backend services that did not do any real work, but simply added a fixed amount of latency per service.
+Note that our performance numbers were much less than the theoretical maximum for Service Bus.
+Possible reasons for the discrepancy include:

+- Not having optimal values for various client parameters, such as the connection pool limit, the degree of parallelization, the prefetch count, and the batch size.

+- Network I/O bottlenecks.

+- Use of PeekLock mode rather than ReceiveAndDelete, which was needed to ensure at-least-once delivery of messages

+Further load testing might have discovered the root cause and allowed us to resolve these issues.
+However, IotHub React met our performance target, so we chose that option.

 ## Handling failures